Buffalo Chicken Wings and Homemade Blue Cheese Dressing

 How do I Cut the Chicken Wings?

-You might even find precut chicken wings at the market you shop at without the wingtip.
+Prepping the wings will take no time at all, and sometimes you’ll find pre-cut chicken wings at the market you shop at without the wingtip.

 What is the Secret to Good Buffalo Chicken Wings?